-For hatchlings and small juvenile crested geckos, a tank shouldn’t be too large.
+A tank shouldn’t be too large for hatchlings and small juvenile crested geckos.
 They can climb and jump, but huge tanks like a 100-gallon tank are not suitable for them.
 For larger juveniles and adult crested geckos, a large tank is necessary to jump around and climb all over the place.

-A big tank will allow your crested gecko to explore its tank and it will encourage them to jump and climb like in its natural habitat.
-A crested gecko that is kept in a small tank will not jump a lot and will have to resort more to climbing.
+A big tank will allow your crested gecko to explore its tank and encourage them to jump and climb like in its natural habitat.
+A crested gecko kept in a small tank will not jump a lot and will have to resort more to climbing.

-So for your crested gecko’s wellbeing, I would recommend getting a (very) large tank, so your crested gecko has a large territory to explore.
-A large tank will be a lot better from an animal welfare stance than keeping it in a 20-gallon tank.
+So for your crested gecko’s well-being, I recommend getting a (very) large tank, so your crested gecko has a large territory to explore.
+A large tank will be much better from an animal welfare stance than keeping it in a 20-gallon tank.

 Suitable for a pair of crested geckos